-The main objective of the Maritime League is to advance the interests of the maritime profession, promote maritime development and safety through better information, cooperation and unity of effort among the stakeholders of the maritime industry.
+The main objective of the Maritime League is to advance the interests of the Philippine maritime sector, promote maritime development and safety through better information, cooperation and unity of effort among the stakeholders of the maritime industry.
 In order to adhere to our objectives, the League developed an extensive medium of information for the maritime sector through various maritime related activities it regularly coordinates.

 Membership.
 Individual members are the biggest asset of the League and are encouraged to develop their full potential as properly learned and motivated and responsible people.
 Membership is open to any interested person directly or indirectly involved in the maritime profession or industry.
 The founders of the organization are key civilian leaders of both private and the public sectors in the maritime industry.
 Former President Fidel V. Ramos is the Chairman Emeritus of the League and the Honorary Chairman is the incumbent Secretary of Transportation and Communications.